xiaohui-victor-li/ThemeBERT-UDA/README.md

-- **Section II: Modelling & Research** Implement the research and reproduce the findings as is shown in the report.
+- **Section II: Modelling & Research.** Implement the research and reproduce the findings as is shown in the report.

-- **Section III: Practical Application**: Generate the Covid-19 news theme trend
+- **Section III: Practical Application.** Generate the Covid-19 news theme trend

   Run the notebook code of the `Section III` block.
-The end product will be the time series charts  of the Covid-19 news trend tracker.
+The output will be the time series charts of the Covid-19 news trend tracker.